AdobeDocs/target.pt-BR/help/administrating-target/c-user-management/c-user-management/troubleshooting-user-management.md

 Solução de problemas de informações sobre o gerenciamento de usuários no Adobe Target.

-## Convidei um usuário para o Target, mas o nome dele não é exibido na lista Usuários (Configurar > Usuários). {#section_13A1A9697BA44537BA569C81CF136160}
+## I invited a user to Target, but his or her name does not display in the Users list (Administraion > Users). {#section_13A1A9697BA44537BA569C81CF136160}

 You will not see the new user listed on the [!UICONTROL Users] page until the user logs in using his or her Adobe Experience Cloud account and then logs in to [!DNL Target Standard/Premium].